About Fiona Lake

 Australians born in the 1920s and 1930s (as my parents were) are unique and have been nicknamed 'frugals' due to their capacity to work hard, save hard, their sense of community responsibility and stoicism.
 They are a generation that will be sorely missed, both in rural and urban areas.

 I've never been especially interested in formal museums.
 Instead I find living, breathing culture and practical skills and knowledge infinitely more interesting.
-Theoretically it is impossible to predict with certainty what changes tomorrow will bring, but the changes in the northern pastoral industry have been massive during the last 30 years.
+Theoretically it is impossible to predict with certainty what changes tomorrow will bring, but the changes in the northern pastoral industry have been massive during the last thirty plus years.
 Many of the photographs I have taken have been unrepeatable just a year or two later.
 We must learn to value more highly what we have today.

 Some of the links to online publicity & stories etc: